Twin Baby Registry Guide — Your Go-To for What You Need

 The Fisher-Price Sit-Me-Up (below) is a space-saver with an easy fold option.

 The cult favorite, the Bumbo, can be found on sale for similar prices as the others.
 It has a very limited time for use (even shorter for babies with those chunky thighs).
 It may not be the highest-rated seat, but many people swear by them.
-There is one version that becomes a high chair, which is very versatile.
+There is one version that becomes a booster chair, which is very versatile.

 My girls loved the activity table.
 They would immediately stop crying once I started pushing the buttons, which means I loved it too!